- This event has passed.

 How We See Ourselves in What We Read

 We close our celebration of The Great American Read with a closer look at how we see ourselves in what we read with Dr. Laura Nicosia of Montclair State University.
-Registration is highly recommended.
+Click here to register.